Ng-95/INT-filter/README.md

 ## args
 Store global variable of the prediction window size.

-# How to run INT-label
+# How to run INT-filter
 If you installed the dependencies and configured the database successfully, then you can run the system with commands below:

 ## Base